TwoRavens/two-ravens-deploy/gce-eventdata/README.md

 # (c) Restart the pod + svc
 #

+# Send the stop command
-# If the site is running, stop the pod + svc -- this takes about a minute.
+#  - This takes about a minute.
 #
 kubectl delete -f eventdata-pod-with-svc.yml  # stop the current pod/svc

+# Check to make sure the pod is stopped
+#  - If the STATUS is "Terminating", keep waiting
+#
-kubectl get pods   # when the service stops, you will no longer see "ravens-eventdata-web" in the list
+kubectl get pods   # when the pod stops, you will no longer see "ravens-eventdata-web" in the list

 # Start the pod + svc
+#  - This also takes about a minute
 #
 kubectl apply -f eventdata-pod-with-svc.yml  # start the current pod/svc

+# Check the status
+#   - This can give you an idea of the state, whether containers are being pulled, etc
+#
+kubectl describe pod ravens-eventdata-web

 # Alternative Stop: stops the pod + svc immediately
 #